 While displaying the “Wet Floor” sign is not required by law in Pennsylvania, failing to warn customers, visitors and guests of a dangerous condition make the property owner negligent, as he or she failed to take reasonable actions and steps to prevent slip and fall accidents and injuries.

 But what if you slipped on a wet floor and although there was the “Wet Floor” sign nearby, it was not displayed prominently or was not visible enough?
 Or what if the sign was placed too far away from the place where you slipped on a wet floor?
-In those cases, you may be able to obtain compensation for your injuries, damages, and losses, but you will require the legal advice of a Philadelphia premises liability attorney to know for sure.
+In those cases, you may be able to obtain compensation for your injuries, damages, and losses, but you will require the legal advice of a Philadelphia personal injury attorney to know for sure.